Accessing UHF CB Repeaters

 To access repeaters your radio must be in DUPLEX mode – Displaying DUP, RPT or the repeater icon on the radios screen for channels 1 to 8 & 41 to 48.

-A list of currently licensed UHF CB repeaters & there locations can be found through the LINKS page of this site.
+A map of currently licensed UHF CB repeaters in South Australia & there locations can be found through this map page of this site.

 Repeaters need to be able to hear you, before they can rebroadcast you.
 Try keying it up first.
 Press in your microphones PTT (push to talk) switch for about 3 seconds & release, listening for repeater tail (eg. signal, carrier or hash noise & maybe a beep).
 If nothing heard go to another repeater/channel & repeat above process, when tail/beep is heard you can use this repeater/channel to contact other users in the coverage area of that repeater.